Frequency

 Diagnosis

-In first trimester fetuses with anencephaly, the upper portion of the brain (the cerebral hemispheres) will be in direct contact with the Illustration of a baby with anencephalyamniotic fluid because the skull is absent.
+In first trimester fetuses with anencephaly, the upper portion of the brain (the cerebral hemispheres) will be in direct contact with the amniotic fluid because the skull is absent.
 By ultrasound, the appearance will resemble “Mickey Mouse ears.”
 Additionally, a measurement from the top of head to the rump (crown rump length or CRL) is significantly reduced in affected fetuses in the first trimester.
 In the second trimester, the upper brain portions, above the level of the eyes, will not be visible by ultrasound because they are no longer present.
 The ultrasound diagnosis of this condition is very accurate, particularly if the sonographer is able to directly view the fetal face.
 If the condition is isolated, meaning not part of a greater syndrome along with other abnormalities, these fetuses will grow at approximately the same rate as fetuses without the condition.
 Often, the amount of amniotic fluid surrounding the fetus is significantly increased (polyhydramnios).
 Some fetuses with anencephaly will have other major abnormalities.

 The major consideration as far as other potential diagnoses is to distinguish anencephaly from the presence of tissue fibers extending from the gestational sac (amniotic bands) that effectively amputate portions of the fetus.
 It is important to note that the skull defect associated with anencephaly always affects both sides (symmetric).
 With amniotic bands, there should be evidence of other defects, such as limb (arms/legs) or digital (fingers/toes) amputations, abdominal wall defects, or spinal defects.
 Amniotic bands are often associated with there being little or no amniotic fluid around the fetus (oligohydramnios).
 In contrast, anencephaly is often associated with excess fluid (polyhydramnios).